OysteinFalkeid/Game-Code/README.md

 # sprite
+some premade custum paths to images in sprites
+1. path is sent to main game handler where it is loaded as a sprite

-some premade custum paths to images in sprites ability to load custum sprites from sprite folder by name sprite should be a list and should be incrementable like the sprite.group class from pygame the background can be implemented as a sprite. sprites should be able to be rectangles and circles sprites should be transformable (resized)
+ability to load custum sprites from sprite folder by name sprite should be a list and should be incrementable like the sprite.group class from pygame

+the background can be implemented as a sprite.
+1. possible but the user has to create a seperrate file

+sprites should be able to be rectangles and circles

+sprites should be transformable (resized)
+1. implemented but not adjustable by player.

 A true fals value for drawing the sprite

 # entity layer list